crossSiteKikyo/coomerDownloader/README.md

-this is downloader for coomer and kemono
+downloader for coomer.su and kemono.su

 ## prerequisite
 nodejs